munificent/craftinginterpreters/book/chunks-of-bytecode.md

 <aside name="operand">

 Bytecode instruction operands are *not* the same as the operands passed to an arithmetic operator.
-You'll see when we get to expressions that those operand values are tracked separately.
+You'll see when we get to expressions that arithmetic operand values are tracked separately.
 Instruction operands are a lower-level notion that modify how the bytecode instruction itself behaves.

 </aside>